-Goochland County is governed by the Board of Supervisors that oversee the operations of the County government.
+Goochland County is governed by the Board of Supervisors that oversees the operations of the County government.
 The Board is tasked with passing and repealing ordinances, collecting state taxes, and approving the County's budget.
 The County has a Board of Supervisors with five members representing the County's five districts.
-At the Annual or Organizational meeting, the Board of Supervisors, elects a Chairman and Vice-Chairman (from its membership) who serve a one-year term which expires on December 31, of the year elected, or until their respective successors are elected.
+At the Annual or Organizational meeting, the Board of Supervisors elects a Chairman and Vice-Chairman (from its membership) who serve a one-year term which expires on December 31, of the year elected, or until their respective successors are elected.

-Goochland County is managed by a Board appointed County Administrator who leads the operations of the County government to meet the needs of the County's citizens.
-The County Administrator appoints a two Deputy County Administrators.
-One Deputy County Administrator whom is responsible for Community Development, Economic Development and Public Utilities.
-The second Deputy County Administrator is responsible for County Infrastructure, Parks and Recreation and Building and Grounds.
+Goochland County is managed by a board-appointed County Administrator who leads the operations of the County government to meet the needs of the County's citizens.
+The County Administrator appoints a Deputy County Administrator.
 Additionally, the County government has the following five Constitutional officers: Clerk of the Circuit Court, Commissioner of the Revenue, Commonwealth's Attorney, Sheriff, and the Treasurer.

-PUBLIC SAFETY
+PUBLIC SAFFTY